ipld/ipld/specs/transport/car/carv2/index.md

   02                                              #   uint(2)
 ```

-Existing CARv1 parsers should safely read this pragma and reject the container as an unsupported version of the CAR format.
+Existing CARv1 parsers should safely read this pragma and reject the byte stream as an unsupported version of the CAR format.

-This 11 byte string remains fixed and may be matched using a simple byte comparison and does not require a varint or CBOR decode since it does not vary for CARv2 containers.
+This 11 byte string remains fixed and may be matched using a simple byte comparison and does not require a varint or CBOR decode since it does not vary for the CARv2 format.

 ### Header

 Following the 11 byte pragma, the CARv2 is a fixed-length sequence of 40 bytes, broken into the following sections:

 1. **Characteristics**: A 128-bit (16-byte) bitfield used to describe certain features of the enclosed data.
-2. **Data offset**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-offset from the beginning of the container to the first byte of the CARv1 data payload.
+2. **Data offset**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-offset from the beginning of the CARv2 to the first byte of the CARv1 data payload.
-3. **Data length**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-length of the CARv1 data payload.
+3. **Data size**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-length of the CARv1 data payload.
-4. **Index offset**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-offset from the beginning of the container to the first byte of the index payload.
+4. **Index offset**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-offset from the beginning of the CARv2 to the first byte of the index payload.
+This value may be `0` to indicate the absence of index data.

 ### Characteristics

-The characteristics bitfield contained within the CARv2 header may be used to indicate certain features of the specific CARv2 container.
+The characteristics bitfield contained within the CARv2 header may be used to indicate certain features of the specific CARv2.
+All bits in the bitfield will be unset (`0`) by default and only set (`1`) where they are being used to signal a characteristic other than the default.

 **TODO:** spit-balling here, these feel like feature-bloat so we should probably only add features as we use them but should be clear to leave enough space to encode additional things we care about without causing conflicts - i.e. it shouldn't be possible to flip bits to say that it's _both_ depth-first and breadth-first.
 Hence the suggestion to use easy integers where there's >2 options.